List of South Park characters: Butters Stotch

 Leopold "Butters" Stotch is a major character and a student of South Park Elementary.
-He is voiced by series co-creator Matt Stone.
 Butters is depicted as more naive, optimistic, and gullible than the show's other child characters and can become increasingly anxious, especially when faced with the likelihood of being grounded, of which he is extremely terrified.
 As a result, he is often sheltered and unknowledgeable of some of the suggestive content his peers understand, and is also frequently the victim of abuse and manipulation by Eric Cartman.
 Butters debuted as an unnamed background character when South Park first premiered on Comedy Central on August 13, 1997.
 His role gradually increased, becoming one of the series's most frequently present characters beginning with season 3 and eventually the de facto fifth main character.
-Creators Trey Parker and Matt Stone have stated that he is one of their favorite characters.He has a supervillain version of him named Professor Chaos.
+Creators Trey Parker and Matt Stone have stated that he is one of their favorite characters.
+He also has a supervillain alter ego named Professor Chaos.